 Traveling abroad is an exciting experience, but never lose sight of how much easier theft and hacking is when in a different country.
 Some travelers refuse to believe that they are at risk of theft and hacking from occurring because they do not appear rich or wealthy.
 That’s false, everyone’s at risk.
 You are automatically considered an easy target being a tourist and out of your element.
 Recovery from theft and fraud is a long process and can negatively affect you and your financial standings for years.
 Always be smart about your decisions and keeping your private information secure when traveling.
-Below are some tips provided by American Document Destruction you should follow to stay safe while traveling.
+Below are some tips you should follow for identity theft prevention while travelling.

 1. Do Your Research

 Prior to leaving on your next adventure, it is important that you educate yourself on the area you will be traveling to.
 Pay attention to traveler reviews, places that you should avoid, and where emergency departments are such as hospitals and police stations.

 Don’t be oblivious to any incidents that have been occurring in your country of travel.
 Always be sure to stay up to date with any news and updates.
 Consider enrolling in the Smart Traveler Enrollment Program (STEP).
 By enrolling in STEP, the Embassy will put you at ease and inform you on safety conditions of your travel destination.
 STEP is very useful in the case of emergencies and makes it easy to get in touch with family and friends in case of emergencies.

 Whether it be your license, insurance, passport, or other important documents, it is smart to always have backup copies in case those items get lost or stolen.
 By keeping physical and digital copies, you will have an easier time accessing your information and getting everything situated in case of emergencies.
 You never know when something will go wrong, so keeping a record of important documents will make your life a bit more organized and a lot less stressful.